talsma-ict/context-propagation/readme.md

 Abstraction for an _activated_ thread-local value.

 When the context manager activates a value, a new `Context` is returned.
-_Closing_ this context will remove the activated value again.
+_Closing_ this context will undo this activated value again.

-It is recommended to _restore_ the thread-local to the value before activation, but there is no guarantee that all context manager implementations actually do that.

 > [!IMPORTANT]
 > It is the responsibility of the one activating a new Context to also close it _from the same thread_.